ChainGit/161021_LanQiaoCup/README.md

 # 161021_LanQiaoCup
-Practice for 2017 LanQiao Cup
+Practice for 2017 LanQiao Cup.<br>
+These codes are mainly for training algorithms and thought, so I don't consider much on safety or robustness.